CLRX/CLRX-mirror/doc/GcnInstrsSmem.md

 * IMM=1 - OFFSET holds a byte offset to SBASE.
 * IMM=0 - OFFSET holds number of SGPR that holds byte offset to SBASE.

-For S_LOAD_DWORD\* instructions, 2 SBASE SGPRs holds an base 64-bit address.
+For S_LOAD_DWORD\* instructions, 2 SBASE SGPRs holds a base 64-bit address.
 For S_BUFFER_LOAD_DWORD\* instructions, 4 SBASE SGPRs holds a buffer descriptor.
 In this case, SBASE must be a multipla of 2.
 S_STORE_\* and S_BUFFER_STORE_\* accepts only M0 as offset register for GCN 1.2.